 It’s essential to encourage the learner to be engaged with the lessons and not just let them be passive receptacles for information.
 According to the CDE, “media research confirms that what the learner does with media is more important than what the teacher does.”
 Of course, you can be the best in your field with the most comprehensive knowledge, but teaching and imparting that expertise is another ball game entirely.

-However, by creating an online course outline that has clear goals, tangible steps anyone can take, and encourages people to apply their newly acquired skills in their own day-to-day lives, you are already on the right track in making sure that your students will truly benefit from your expertise.
+However, by creating an online course outline that has clear goals, and tangible steps anyone can take, and encourages people to apply their newly acquired skills in their own day-to-day lives, you are already on the right track in making sure that your students will truly benefit from your expertise.

 It’s Time to Start Building Your Online Course